Forging angling’s future

 “Angling needs more juniors.
 Without them, there won’t be a future.”
 We’ve all heard the rhetoric.
 From the boardrooms of angling’s biggest companies, to the bar room of your local pub, the problem is universally acknowledged.
 But not many people or organisations are doing much to solve it.

 From sceptical beginnings

-I attended a Let’s Fish! event near Market Drayton, as well as the junior, cadet and youth canal angling championships held not far away, near Church Eaton.
+I attended a Let’s Fish! event near Market Drayton, as well as the National Celebration of Young People and Fishing held not far away, near Church Eaton.
 I had heard of both events but knew little about them.

 I rocked up at about 10am to Let’s Fish! on a sunny Shropshire Union Canal.
 I was expecting to see a few bedraggled old men in yellow vests, and a handful of bored kids catching very little (my prior experiences of coaching events put on by big organisations haven’t been particularly positive).
+I imagined close spacing and even more hideous pole rigs with lighthouse floats.
 But even a hardened cynic like me was left very impressed.

 Eight or so coaches, ranging in age from 18 to 60, lined the bank.
 Through the day, more than 50 young people attended and every one of them caught fish.
 The stretch was fantastic, the coaches were competent and engaging, and I must have seen 20 kids that day catch their very first fish.
 Perhaps more encouragingly, I saw another 20 who had been the previous week and caught their first fish, and were returning for more!

 Every kid left with a certificate of achievement, and even the parents looked like they enjoyed themselves.
 We need more events like this, I thought to myself.
 I understand there are now around 300 similar events, run under the Let’s Fish! banner, the biggest of which, in the north-east, saw 90 youngsters attend in a single day.
 Do the maths.
 Let’s Fish! is introducing nearly ten thousand kids to angling each year.